 - Most years we host an annual theatre performance by a National Company.
-Since 2015 they have been very popular and well attended adaptions of David Walliams novels. - We also have a longstanding relationship with the Borough Theatre to host 3-4 performances by touring companies each summer.
+Since 2015 they have been very popular and well attended adaptions of David Walliams novels.
+In 2018 we added two other performances to our portfolio. - We also have a longstanding relationship with the Borough Theatre to host 3-4 performances by touring companies each summer.